Best Image Sizes for Web Performance in 2026

 Format Selection for Performance

 Serve WebP to browsers that support it (which is all modern browsers) and JPEG as a fallback.
 The picture element makes this straightforward — list the WebP source first, then the JPEG fallback.
 This alone can save 25-30% on image payload with zero visual quality loss.
+For a deeper comparison of the three main formats, see JPEG vs PNG vs WebP.

 For icons and simple graphics, SVG is the best choice — it scales to any resolution with zero quality loss and typically weighs less than 5 KB.
 For photographs and complex graphics, WebP with MozJPEG JPEG fallback is the optimal combination.